Accommodations for Test Takers with Disabilities or Health-related Needs

 - Large print test book (14-point) and answer sheet

-- Scrap paper (to be collected by test center personnel at end of testing session)
+- Scratch paper (to be collected by test center personnel at end of testing session)

 - Wheelchair access